 MSU provides a number of training opportunities aimed at increasing safety awareness among the campus community.
 The majority of this programming is provided by the university's Emergency Manager and/or the University Police Department.
-Some training topics include:
+Training currently available on campus includes: